mrjones/oauth/README.md

 OAuth 1.0 Library for [Go](http://golang.org)
 ========================

+Documentation for this code package can be found at: http://godoc.org/github.com/mrjones/oauth

 (If you need an OAuth 2.0 library, check out: http://code.google.com/p/goauth2/)

 Developing your own apps, with this library